element-hq/ess-helm/README.md

 - Matrix Authentication Service: For example, you could use `account.<server-name.tld>`.
 - Matrix RTC Backend: For example, you could use `mrtc.<server-name.tld>`.
 - Element Web: This will be the address of the chat client of your server.
 For example, you could use `chat.<server-name.tld>`.
+- Element Admin: This will be the address of the admin client of your server.
+For example, you could use `admin.<server-name.tld>`.

 ### Ports